dotnwat/beals-conjecture/README.md

         print "found counterexample:", a, x, b, y, c, z
 ```

-I ran this algorithm for an hour and saw xxx.
+I ran this algorithm for an hour with max_base = max_pow = 100 and saw xxx.
 That's % of the total space.
 Even if this were re-written in highly optimized C this is far too slow.

 ### Optimization 1